Tomires/thesis/future.md

 ## Expansions

 Expansions will typically introduce new sets of kanji characters into the game, new gameplay areas and quests.
 I believe the expansions should be offered as a stand-alone product so that players with intermediate knowledge of Japanese can skip the learning process for kanji they have already memorized.
-However, I think the expansions should introduce a gameplay mechanic for practicing kanji from previous expansions and the base game.
-Although they can be played through in any order, the persistence module will be the same for all expansions.
+However, I think the expansions should introduce a gameplay mechanic for practising kanji from previous expansions and the base game.
+Although they can be played through in any order, the persistence module will keep track of progress across all expansions.

 ### Multiplayer